Introduction: context and foundations

 The topics outlined here directly relate to, and meet the requirements of, DAPAR service specification 10.4.ii.a: Foundational information on disability-specific safeguarding contexts and risks.
 All DAPAR service providers funded by MSD/DSS need to be aware of this information and apply it in your work / mahi.

-Who else needs to know this information
+Who needs to know this information

 The content is relevant to: